 - 1. Continue optimization and value engineering of our AOT Midstream commercial product line. - 2.
+Install and operate AOT equipment on a commercial midstream pipeline. - 3.
+Directly market AOT technology to midstream pipeline operators based on results and analysis of data from the AOT demonstration project.

+- 5. Present demonstration project results and analysis at various trade conferences.

+- 6. Continue to make inroads and meet with key strategic potential customers in the following geographic regions:

+- a.
+United States

+- b.
+Canada

+- c.
+South and Central America

-Expand AOT Midstream pilot and commercial pipeline operations. - 3.
-Gain clearance from customers' procurement divisions for expanded installation of AOT Midstream based on field pilot results. - 4.
-Publish material events, collaborative arrangements, framework agreements and joint development agreements. - 5.
-Co-Present with customers at various trade conferences in the United States. - 6.
-Continue to make inroads and meet with key strategic potential customers in the following geographic regions: - a.
-Alberta, Canada - b.
-Williston, Bakken Basin, USA - c.
-Niobrara, Denver-Julesberg Basin, USA - d.
-Uinta-Piceanse Basin - e.
-Green River Basin - f.
-Europe - g.
-Middle East - h.
-Asia - i.
-Australia-Asia - j.
-South and Central America - Continue to make inroads and strategic alliances with additional supply chain and logistics support to rapidly expand our production capacity beyond its current physical limitations, adding capacity, reach and stability with pre-approved supply chain members that meet the criteria of the customers' procurement divisions. - 8.
-Further develop additional AOT and product models beyond targeting upstream and gathering energy production and transport sectors. - 9.
-Continue to develop collaboratively additional scientific and technical whitepaper reports, product development enhancements, and additional products with our engineering support, consultants and relationships. - 10.
+- d.
+Middle East

+- e.
+Asia

+- 7. Continue to make inroads and strategic alliances with additional supply chain and logistics support to rapidly expand our production capacity beyond its current physical limitations, adding capacity, reach and stability with pre-approved supply chain members that meet the criteria of the customers' procurement divisions. - 8.
+Develop new AOT technologies crude oil technologies with the potential to expand our market reach upstream and gathering pipeline, offshore pipelines, rail and trucking containers, and crude oil container ships. - Continue to develop collaboratively additional scientific and technical whitepaper reports, product development enhancements, and additional products with our engineering support, consultants and relationships. - 10.
 Seek long-term recurring revenues by directly offering or licensing electronic viscosity reduction (electronic diluent, or "eDiluent") as a service to reduce reliance on physical diluent.